wemogy/documentation/docs-internal/devops/helm.md

   tag: '{{ .Chart.AppVersion }}'
 ```

-If you now just use `{{ .Values.image.tag }}` in your templates, the resolved content would literally be "`{{ .Chart.AppVersion }}`".
-To ensure, that this string also gets fed into the templating engine of Helm, we need to use the `tpl` function with them.
+If you now just use `{{ .Values.image.tag }}` in your templates, the resolved content would literally be "*{{ .Chart.AppVersion }}*".
+To ensure, that this string also gets fed into the templating engine of Helm, we need to use the `tpl` function.

 ```yaml
 {{ tpl .Values.example . }}